Mercurino di Gattinara: Goals

 Another goal espoused by Gattinara was to unite Christendom against the Turk, as well as against the Lutheran heresy.
 There was little practical basis for achieving such an understanding between the European powers, however.

 Gattinara's own summation of his views included the final goal of laying the foundations for a policy that was truly imperial, leading to a general war on the infidel and heretic.
 His first objective was the Emperor's voyage to Italy as soon as the fleet was ready.
 Gattinara concealed the reason for expanding the fleet by reference to the troubles in Mexico.

 At every fresh opportunity, Gattinara was for “taking time by the forelock” and establishing the power of Charles V in Italy without more delay.
 This would function as a permanent guarantee of peace, not only on the peninsula but in all of Europe.
 Gattinara's views were rooted in Dante, despite having to face many practical setbacks.
 He faced deep-seated opposition to the imperial council, and Gattinara began to acknowledge that many were against his plan.
 Many Spaniards suspected Gattinara of having interests in Italy (as he was originally from Piedmont), so his motives were questioned, and he was even threatened.

-Gattinara held Dante's dream of universal monarchy as the ultimate goal of Charles V's rule, united both Christendom and eventually the world.
+Gattinara held Dante's dream of universal monarchy as the ultimate goal of Charles V's rule - uniting both Christendom and eventually the world.
 These ideas were in line with some of Charles's other advisors.
 Imperial ambassador at Henry VIII’s court, M. Louis de Praet, wrote to Charles: